-338 1.1 Purpose
+1.1 Purpose

-339 This Standard defines reliable, government-wide identity credentials for use in regulations, and policies based on currently available and evolving information processing technology.
+This Standard defines reliable, government-wide identity credentials for use in applications such as access to federally controlled facilities and information systems.
+This Standard has been developed within the context and constraints of federal laws, regulations, and policies based on currently available and evolving information processing technology.